felix-lang/felix/doc/tutorial/gui02.rst

 The unit of measurement is approximately the pixel.
-I say approximately because on a Mac with a Retina display, each pixel is often four displayt elements on the screen.
+I say approximately because on a Mac with a Retina display, each pixel is often four display elements on the screen.
 To confuse the issue, the Mac can do hardware scaling.
 You'll just have to experiment!